by Stuart Harris

 Determining the optimum number of agents and the effects of different agent levels is the key to a smoothly running call center and happy callers.
 The dynamics of modern call centers require managers to explore all the new formula and simulation software to meet this challenge.

-Stuart Harris is the President of Portage Communications, Inc. He has worked in the telecommunications and call center industries for almost thirty years and holds a BA in Mathematics and Computer Science from the University of Colorado, and an MS in Software Engineering from Seattle University.
+Stuart Harris is the President of Portage Communications, Inc. He has worked in the telecommunications and call center industries for over thirty years and holds a BA in Mathematics and Computer Science from the University of Colorado, and an MS in Software Engineering from Seattle University.
 May be used with permission only.